Weiran-Xiong/weiran-xiong.github.io/index.md

 ---

 ## About Me
 Welcome to my homepage!
-I am Weiran Xiong, a M.Phil. student in mathematics at Fudan University.
+I am Weiran Xiong, a M.Phil. student in mathematics at Research Institute of Intelligent Complex Systems, Fudan University.
 Before that, I obtained a dual bachelor's degree in mathematics and economics from Sichuan University.
-Below you can find more about me, my research interests, and my publications.
+Below, you can learn more about me: my research interests, academic journey, and selected publications.
+If you are interested in any aspect of me, feel free to reach out for chats, discussions, and collaborations!

 ## Research Interests
 - Stochastic Control